elpocoburrito/elpocoburrito.github.io/docs/index.md

 features:
   - title: A guide for beginners
     details: None of that Arr stack, Usenet, Docker stuff here.
-It's straight and to the point. be up and runing in 10 minutes or money back (this is free...)
+It's straight and to the point.
+Be up and runing in 10 minutes or money back (this is free...)
   - title: Featuring pre-made configs!
     details: We provide pre-made configs for your ease of use.
 Can be later customised in the AIOStream dashboard.
   - title: Made with love and a yearning for Torbox referals!